DND-DRDC-RDDC/OS_ORIGAME/README.md

 # ORIGAME
-Private repository for ORIGAME simulation software.
+Public repository for the ORIGAME simulation software.

-This repository was created for a Government of Canada contract to update the ORIGAME code base.

-(c) Her Majesty the Queen in Right of Canada
+(c) His Majesty the King in Right of Canada

 ## LICENSE
 See LICENSE file.